 (4) All cargo and mail intended for carriage on an aircraft engaged in commercial air transport operations shall be subjected to appropriate security controls including screening where practicable by airport operators, aircraft operators and regulated agents as applicable, before being placed on board an aircraft.

-Conditions for acceptance of cargo and/or mail, COMAT and COMAIL for transportation.
 46. For the purpose of protecting passengers, crewmembers, aircraft and airports from acts of unlawful interference with civil aviation, every regulated agent shall establish measures to ensure that-